Gibbrelin/Cloud-Security/README.md

  .
 Console access for web-based UI access.

-5. Next: Proceed to the permissions step (either to add the new user to an existing group or attach policies directly to th user)
+5. Next: Proceed to the permissions step (either to add the new user to an existing group or attach policies directly to the user)

 ![Screenshot 2024-09-06 132252](https://github.com/user-attachments/assets/fbb11beb-9ed3-49b1-8753-552ad12475e9)